N8sGit/nn_tracing/README.md

  While I was studying how neural networks get trained in libraries such as TensorFlow and PyTorch, I realized that they had a very peculiar geometry.
 They are, in essence, hypercubes, 4 dimensional cubes, where--
 - the 4th dimension is time (captured by epochs)
-- the 3rd dimension is the network layers
+- the 3rd dimension is the network layers together, the whole model
-- The 2nd dimension is stacks of neurons in the layers
+- The 2nd dimension is stacks of neurons in the layers, or an individual layer
 - The 1st dimension is the rows of neurons in a layer
 - The 0th dimension is the individual neuron "points" in space